Use Case

 • Workflow profile: incident_room

-• Structured JSON return: incident_room structured JSON: {incident_summary, timeline, open_risks, owner_gaps, next_actions}
+• Target brief shape: incident_room target shape: {incident_summary, timeline, open_risks, owner_gaps, next_actions}

 • Claude-first, Gemini CLI supported